peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 ##People

+* [Kate Crawford](http://www.katecrawford.net) "is a Principal Researcher at Microsoft Research New York City, a Visiting Professor at MIT's Center for Civic Media, and a Senior Fellow at NYU's Information Law Institute.
+Her research addresses the social implications of large scale data, machine learning and AI."

 * [Gene Kogan](http://www.genekogan.com) is the Neural Networks go-to-guy.
 [Here's a good overview talk](https://vimeo.com/180044029) by him.
 See also everyone involved with [Alt-AI](http://alt-ai.net), a conference for using AI in art.
 At the very least I should go through his [Machine Learning for Artists]() classes.

 *	[James George](http://jamesgeorge.org/) at [Scatter](http://scatter.nyc) gave the talk that probably inspired me to start all this.
 I saw him at Resonate but [the Eyeo talk is the same](https://vimeo.com/134973504).